MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 + Since TSA involves producing the set of information in a particular sequence, it makes a distinct from spatial and other analyses.
 + Using AR, MA, ARMA, and ARIMA models, we could predict the future.

+### What are the advantages of using Time series analysis?

+Answer:

+#### The advantages of time series analysis are as follows:

++ **Reliability:** Time series analysis uses historical data to represent conditions along with a progressive linear chart.
+The information or data used is collected over a period of time say, weekly, monthly, quarterly or annually.
+This makes the data and forecasts reliable.
++ **Seasonal Patterns:** As the data related to a series of periods, it helps us to understand and predict the seasonal pattern.
+For example, the time series may reveal that the demand for ethnic clothes not only increases during Diwali but also during the wedding season.
++ **Estimation of trends:** The time series analysis helps in the identification of trends.
+The data tendencies are useful to managers as they show an increase or decrease in sales, production, share prices, etc.
++ **Growth:** Time series analysis helps in the measurement of financial growth.
+It also helps in measuring the internal growth of an organization that leads to economic growth.